New Jersey Burn Injury Lawyers

 Protecting the rights of those suffering from burn injuries throughout the state

-- 44% of admissions to burn centers result from fire or flame burns
+- 44% of admissions to burn centers result from fire or flame burns.

-- Burn injuries are one of the leading causes of unintentional death and injury in the United States
+- Burn injuries are one of the leading causes of unintentional death and injury in the United States.

-- Of the 3,400 burn injury deaths each year, about 2,550 are from residential fires, 300 of those are from vehicle crash fires, and 550 are from flames, smoke inhalation, scalding, and electricity
+- Of the 3,400 burn injury deaths each year, about 2,550 are from residential fires, 300 of those are from vehicle crash fires, and 550 are from flames, smoke inhalation, scalding, and electricity.

-- 96.7% of those treated in burn centers will survive
+- 96.7% of those treated in burn centers will survive.

-Common causes of burn injuries
+What are the common causes of burn injuries in New Jersey?

 Serious burn injury may result from any type of accident such as: